-‘Gentle mindful walks in nature to nourish your soul’
+‘Mindful, open-hearted walks to nourish your soul’

 Walking has many physical and emotional benefits.
 In 2019, we launched Soulwalks, an opportunity for individuals and communities to come together and walk slowly, with no prescribed destination, with an encouragement to gently connect with each other and simply be together.